valeratrades/.github/best_practices/documentation.md

 - XXX: like NB but strictly negative
 - REF: link to reference or its summarized version in text
 - LOOP: similar to SAFETY, _every_ endless loop must have an explanation for its necessity
+- REF: during development or post-factum, simple way to mark a link with additional information

 #### temporary
 When developing it's nice to be able to annotate approximate desired map of the next steps